-Queen In-hyun's Man (also known as Queen and I) is a 2012 historical-fantasy Korean drama which depicts the story of ancient scholar, Kim Boong Do (Ji Hyun Woo) who time-travels into the future and meets present day budding actress, Choi Hee Jin (Yoo In Na from Secret Garden, Greatest Love and Arang).
+Queen In-hyun's Man (also known as Queen and I) is a 2012 historical-fantasy Korean drama which depicts the story of ancient scholar, Kim Boong Do (Ji Hyun Woo) who time-travels into the future and meets present day budding actress, Choi Hee Jin (Yoo In Na from My Love From Another Star, Secret Garden, Greatest Love and Arang).

 During the Joseon era sometime year 1694, noble-born Kim Boong Do takes upon himself to support the reinstatement of Queen In Hyun (Kim Hae In from Arang), who was deposed and replaced by Lady Jang (Choi Woo Ri), the concubine of King Sukjong (Seo Woo Jin).
 After having preventing an assignation plot against Queen In Hyun, Boong Do earned the ire of Minister Min Ahm (Uhm Hyo Sup from School 2013, Silenced), who then orders his men to kill Boong Do.
 Incidentally, household servant Yoon Wol (Jin Ye Sol from 49 Days, Temptation of an Angel) holds unrequited love towards her master Boong Do and gives him a talisman to protect his life.